SCENE 01 / MARINE WILDLIFE

 What marine filming can you do in Saudi Arabia?

-Saudi Arabia's Red Sea coastline is one of the most pristine reef systems on Earth, with rich coral, reef sharks, dugongs, sea turtles and over 1,000 fish species.
-The Farasan Islands and NEOM coastline are particularly outstanding.
-The Arabian Gulf side offers calmer water and flamingo populations near Dammam.
-We coordinate vessel access and SRSA marine permits for the Red Sea and Saudi Coast Guard liaison.
+Saudi Arabia's Red Sea coastline is one of the most pristine reef systems on Earth.
+It holds rich coral, reef sharks, dugongs, sea turtles and over 1,000 fish species.
+The Farasan Islands and NEOM coastline are especially outstanding.
+The Arabian Gulf side gives calmer water and flamingo flocks near Dammam.
+We set up vessel access and SRSA marine permits for the Red Sea.
+We also handle Saudi Coast Guard liaison.

 What wildlife is available in Saudi Arabia?

-Saudi Arabia has the iconic Arabian oryx (saved from extinction by Saudi reserves), the rare Arabian leopard now being reintroduced in AlUla, Arabian gazelles, camels in the desert, and flamingos along the Red Sea coast.
-Falcons are central to Saudi heritage and falconry filming is common, and the Asir highlands host mountain birdlife and Hamadryas baboons.
+Saudi Arabia has the iconic Arabian oryx, saved from extinction by Saudi reserves.
+It also has the rare Arabian leopard, now being reintroduced in AlUla.
+You will find Arabian gazelles, camels in the desert and flamingos along the Red Sea coast.
+Falcons are central to Saudi heritage, so falconry filming is common.
+The Asir highlands host mountain birdlife and Hamadryas baboons.

 Do you have specialized wildlife crews?

-Yes, we work with experienced Saudi wildlife cinematographers who know the Red Sea coast, AlUla, NEOM and the desert reserves intimately.
-Many have credits with international natural history broadcasters working on Vision 2030 conservation projects and Arabian biodiversity stories.
+Yes.
+We work with skilled Saudi wildlife cinematographers.
+They know the Red Sea coast, AlUla, NEOM and the desert reserves well.
+Many have credits with global natural history TV networks.
+They have worked on Vision 2030 conservation projects and Arabian biodiversity stories.

 What about permits for protected species in Saudi Arabia?

-AlUla filming is coordinated through Film AlUla and the Royal Commission for AlUla (RCU); marine work goes through the Saudi Red Sea Authority (SRSA) and Saudi Coast Guard; and beach operators now require licences under 2026 regulations.
-NEOM coastal areas have separate coordination, and protected species filming requires GCAM final approval.
+We set up AlUla filming through Film AlUla and the Royal Commission for AlUla (RCU).
+Marine work goes through the Saudi Red Sea Authority (SRSA) and the Saudi Coast Guard.
+Beach operators now need licences under 2026 rules.
+NEOM coastal areas have their own planning.
+Covered species filming needs GCAM final approval.
 Lead times of 7-14 working days are typical.

 Can you provide underwater filming?

-Yes, we offer professional underwater cinematography with RED, ARRI and Sony cameras in housings.
-Our divers are experienced with the warm, exceptionally clear water of the Red Sea, working safely with reef sharks, sea turtles, dugongs and the Red Sea's unique coral diversity.
+Yes.
+We give pro dive shooting with RED, ARRI and Sony cameras in housings.
+Our divers know the warm, very clear water of the Red Sea well.
+They work safely with reef sharks, sea turtles, dugongs and the Red Sea's unique coral.

 What's the best season for wildlife filming in Saudi Arabia?

-Cooler months (November to March) are best for desert wildlife and human comfort, with Arabian oryx and leopard work most productive in winter.
-Red Sea diving is excellent year-round, but air temperatures spike in summer.
+Cooler months from November to March are best for desert wildlife and crew comfort.
+Arabian oryx and leopard work is most productive in winter.
+Red Sea diving is great year-round, but air temperatures spike in summer.
 Migratory birds gather along the Red Sea coast in spring and autumn.

 Planning Wildlife Filming?